Guy Maddin

-Guy Maddin CM OM (born February 28, 1956) is a Canadian screenwriter, director, author, cinematographer, and film editor of both features and short films, as well as an installation artist, from Winnipeg, Manitoba.
-Since completing his first film in 1985, Maddin has become one of Canada's most well-known and celebrated filmmakers.

-Maddin has directed twelve feature films and numerous short films, in addition to publishing three books and creating a host of installation art projects.
-A number of Maddin's recent films began as or developed from installation art projects, and his books also relate to his film work.
-Maddin is known for his fascination with lost Silent-era films and for incorporating their aesthetics into his own work.
-Maddin has been the subject of much critical praise and academic attention, including two books of interviews with Maddin and two book-length academic studies of his work.
+Guy Maddin CM OM (born February 28, 1956) is a Canadian screenwriter, director, author, cinematographer, film editor and installation artist.
+He is known for his fascination with lost Silent-era films and for incorporating their aesthetics into his own work.
 Maddin was appointed to the Order of Canada, the country's highest civilian honour, in 2012.

-Maddin first served as a visiting lecturer at Harvard University's Department of Art, Film, and Visual Studies in 2015.
-Until then, he had always lived in Winnipeg.
+Maddin began serving as a visiting lecturer at Harvard University's Department of Art, Film, and Visual Studies in 2015.